Oya-Learning-Notes/OOP-Learning-Note/class/class_access_control.md

     int State;

     State = pvfb->GetState(); // GetState is public.
-    State = pvfd->GetState(); // C2248 error expected; GetState is private;
+    // State = pvfd->GetState(); // C2248 error expected; GetState is private;
 }

+// Output:
+// Derived::GetState()
 ```

 The conclusion is:

-Accessiblity of a virtual function of a class is __decided by the type of the instance that you call it.__
+Accessiblity of a virtual function of a class is __decided by the type of the pointer/ref that you access the instance.__

-That means if the virtual function is public in the class, then the instance/pointer/ref with this class type would have public access to this virtual function.
-Same to `protect` and `private`
+This means even if the instance itself is `Derived` class, but you use a `Base` pointer to access it, the access control are following the one in `Base` class.

+However this doesn't change the polymorphical characristics.
+That is, the called function is still the one in `Derived` class.